-GENERAL SERVICE 50 to 999 kW SERVICE CLASSIFICATION
+GENERAL SERVICE 50 to 4,999 kW SERVICE CLASSIFICATION

-This classification applies to a non-residential customer with an average peak demand equal to or greater than 50 kW over the past twelve months, or is forecast to be equal to or greater than 50 kW, but less than 1,000 kW.
-For a new customer without prior billing history, the peak demand will be based on 90% of the proposed capacity or installed transformer.
+This classification refers to a non residential account taking electricity at 750 volts or less whose monthly average peak demand is less than, or is forecast to be less than, 50 kW.
 Further servicing details are available in the distributor's Conditions of Service.